sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 ## Exercise 6 - Add a  license to a user account

 Some user accounts in your organization will not be provided all available products in their assigned license or will need updates or additions to their license assignment.
-You need to ensure you are able to update a user account's license assignment in Azure AD.
+You need to ensure you are able to update a user account's license assignment in Microsoft Entra ID.

 ## Task 1 - Find your unlicensed user in Microsoft Entra ID